Introduction to the Anne Frank House

 Nearby Attractions

-- The Jordaan District: A charming neighborhood filled with narrow streets, quaint shops, and cozy cafes, perfect for a leisurely stroll.
+- The Jordaan District: A charming neighborhood with narrow streets, quaint shops, and cozy cafes, perfect for a leisurely stroll.

 Conclusion